Islandora/documentation/docs/contributing/docs_style_guide.md

 !!! note "Helpful Tip"
     I am a helpful tip!

-- Use the [Callout syntax](https://rdmd.readme.io/docs/callouts) with a lobster emoji 🦞 to call attention to areas where Islandora configuration differs from standard Drupal configuration:
+- Use our custom `islandora` type within the Admonition syntax to call attention to areas where Islandora configuration differs from standard Drupal configuration:

 _Example:_

 ```
-> 🦞 Islandora
->
+!!! islandora "Lobster trap"
-> This setting is specific to Islandora and is not standard to Drupal.
+    This setting is specific to Islandora and is not standard to Drupal.

 ```

 _Result:_

-> 🦞 Islandora
->
+!!! islandora "Lobster trap"
-> This setting is specific to Islandora and is not standard to Drupal.
+    This setting is specific to Islandora and is not standard to Drupal.

 ## Don'ts